QTM 350 - Data Science Computing

 What is Docker? 🐳

-• Docker is the leading containerisation platform, mainly in the industry
+• Docker is the leading containerisation platform, especially in industry

 • The main entities in Docker are containers, images, and registries